uche-inyama/digital_twin/README.md

 ##### Windows:
 - create a .env file at the root of the project folder
 - copy and paste into .env file: ```set ANTHROPIC_API_KEY="your-api-key-here" ```
+- Anthropic model: Claude Haiku 4.5
+  FYI: The api-key can be set at [Anthropic platform](https://platform.claude.com/)

 #### 4. Running the simulation
 1. DigitalTwin folder -> open DigitalTwin.alpx in AnyLogic;